Norton Commando Upgrades

 Front Brake Drum to Disc

-No doubt, the twin leading shoe drum brake on early Commandos is impressive looking, but there's a level of skill needed to set it up effectively.
+No doubt, the twin leading shoe front drum on early models is impressive looking, but there's a level of skill needed to set it up effectively.
 Swapping from drum to disc has been a common swap for decades.

-Due to the caliper mounting, swapping from front drum to disc on a Commando requires different front forks.
+Due to the caliper mounting, swapping from front drum to disc requires using later-model front forks.
 There are several brands of brake conversion kits readily available.

 Other brake upgrades include re-sleeving the original disc master cylinder down to 13mm to get better pressure.
 Replacing the front rubber brake line with a steel braided line is another popular upgrade.